 Our aim is to develop confident, expressive writers who can blend transcriptional and compositional skills to produce engaging work across a range of text types and for a variety of audiences.
+We understand the importance of using quality children's literature as a starting point for effective writing and our teaching sequences enable children to be fully immersed in these texts as part of the writing process.

 As with all aspects of English at Milton Park, Writing is treated progressively.
 We aim to start developing the fundamental skills and knowledge that will be the foundation of their success as writers from the moment they arrive.